Magic: The Gathering expansion sets, 1993–1995: The Dark

+Creation and development

+The Dark was designed by Jesper Myrfors, who was also the art director for Magic at Wizards of the Coast at the time.
+He started the project on his own initiative.
+In the early days of Magic, the game was a runaway success that Wizards had not been prepared for.
+Sets were commissioned on a far more ad-hoc basis.
+Myrfors figured that presenting a mostly-finished set ready for printing would likely receive quick approval from management.
+He personally designed the set, both the cards and in commissioning the artwork.

+As the title suggests, the setting of the set is something of a fantasy "Dark Ages", a period of collapse in the aftermath of the Brother's War (depicted in the set Antiquities).
+One of the themes Myrfors wanted to explore was religious extremism, and in particular White's potential as a villainous color.
+He was in particular inspired by the Satanic panic of the 1980s and early 90s, still fresh in memory in 1994.
+White had received largely positive treatment in early Magic sets, and Myrfors wanted to explore the dangerous sides of zealotry and bigotry to the color when religion is weaponized for evil agendas.
+Other colors also received cards hinting at strange and mysterious happenings, and a general air of desperation.

 Storyline

 The storyline of The Dark was initially only told through the flavor texts of the cards.
 However, in 1999 the first novel in the Ice Age cycle, The Gathering Dark by Jeff Grubb, was released.
 The book tells the story of Jodah, one of the protagonists of the storyline of The Dark.

 In the aftermath of the Brothers' War, a series of conflicts ends up causing most of the inhabitants of the continent of Terisiare to revert to a more primitive state.
 During this time, several leaders and notable heroes rise up, such as Vervamon the Elder (who was later burned at the stake), Maeveen O'Donahough, Barl the Artificer, Mairisil the Pretender, and Lord Ith (who was held captive by Mairsil).